 Monday.com

-Monday.com is a project management tools which helps social media marketers track content creation, approvals, and scheduling posts in one intuitive social media channels.
-It supports every aspect of marketing i.e. social media planner, campaign planning, portfolio management, and I.T. services. it’s also project management software.
+Monday.com is a project management tool that helps social media marketers track content creation, approvals, and scheduling posts in one intuitive social media channel.
+It supports every aspect of marketing, i.e. social media planner, campaign planning, portfolio management, and I.T. services.
+It’s also project management software.

 Key Collaboration Features